Who Do You Think You Are? (British TV series): Similar programmes

 BBC Cymru Wales has a similar series called Coming Home, made by Yellow Duck Productions, which features celebrities with a Welsh background.
 In 2007, Wall to Wall Media developed You Don't Know You're Born for ITV1.
 The series saw various celebrities taking on their ancestors' jobs.
 UKTV broadcast My Famous Family in 2007.
+The PBS series Finding Your Roots, premiered in 2012, features celebrities discovering their ancestry through a compilation of documents called a "book of life".

 A short parody sketch of the programme featured in the first series of The Armstrong & Miller Show in which Alexander Armstrong plays a fictionalised version of himself, discovering that his paternal grandfather and maternal grandmother were a child molester and a brothel-owner respectively.

 Another parody sketch of the programme featured in Walliams & Friend in which Harry Enfield plays Queen Elizabeth II, who attempts to trace her family lineage.

 Home media

 DVDs

 Series 1–11, 13, 15 and 16 of Who Do You Think You Are? are all available on Region 2 DVD, whilst a box set of series 1–4 is available, distributed by Acorn Media UK.
 Series 1–4 are available on Region 4 DVD.